daily-ops/terraform-cheat-sheets/06-modules.md

   │ The following dependency selections recorded in the lock file are inconsistent with the current configuration:
   │   - provider registry.terraform.io/hashicorp/aws: locked version selection 5.20.0 doesn't match the updated version constraints ">= 5.1.0, <= 5.20.0, >= 5.21.0, <= 5.30.0"
   ```

+- The `moved` block is supported to move resource into module when refactoring.
+Using `terraform plan` to find the destination resource address.